vkoul/OnlineCourses/ColumbiaX- Analytics in Python.md

 * `list` is one of the basic collections in Python
 	* mutable
 	* ordered or sequential collection - sequence of elements matters
-	* collection of
+	* collection of related objects
 *

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODczNTQ1OTcsLTk1ODIyNDIzOSwxOT
-c0NzYxMDA2LDE4NjMyMDIxOTcsLTEwNTgzMjEwNTddfQ==
+eyJoaXN0b3J5IjpbLTE4MzM1MzIwNTgsLTEzODczNTQ1OTcsLT
+k1ODIyNDIzOSwxOTc0NzYxMDA2LDE4NjMyMDIxOTcsLTEwNTgz
+MjEwNTddfQ==
 -->